go-goyave/goyave/docs_src/src/guide/basics/requests.md

 <p><Badge text="Since v2.0.0"/></p>

 Accessors are helper functions to retrieve request data without having to write the type assertion.
 This is helpful to make your controllers cleaner.
-You shouldn't use these accessors in middlewares because they assume the data has been converted by the validation already.
+You shouldn't use these accessors in middleware because they assume the data has been converted by the validation already.
 Data can still be accessed through the `Data` attribute.
 There is currently no accessor for slices.

 ::: table
 [Has](#request-has)